A deadly re-opening

 The Navajo Reservation stone entrance sign at Grand Canyon National Park.
 (Photo by: Bernard Friel/Education Images/Universal Images Group via Getty Images)

-Like all indigenous communities, the Navajo Nation is deeply tied to the natural world.
+The Navajo Nation is tied deeply to the natural world.
 Its elders in particular hold invaluable knowledge about the changing environment—knowledge which climate scientists rely on to inform their research and perspectives about the planet.

 It’s a bit ironic, then, that nature-lovers now pose the biggest threat to the Navajo community and its vital knowledge.
 That’s because over the weekend, the National Park Service decided to re-open Grand Canyon National Park—apparently without informing visitors of the Navajo Nation’s strict lockdown, curfew, and social distancing rules, which are now in place until June 7.